jimdmb/TA-fitbit/README.md

        Original Author: Justin Boucher
        Current Author: Patrick O'Connell
        Version/Date: 3.0.0 / June 14, 2018
+       Sourcetype: Fit:Activity
+       Sourcetype: Fit:HR
+       Sourcetype: Fit:FoodLogging
+       Sourcetype: Fit:Sleep
+       Sourcetype: Fit:User
+       Sourcetype: Fit:Body
-       Sourcetype: XmlWinEventLog:Microsoft-Windows-Windows Defender/Operational
+       Sourcetype: Fit:BodyGoals
        Has index-time ops: false

 # Update History
        3.0.0 June 14, 2018
        --------
        Took ownership from Justin Boucher, who was no longer interested in maintaining this.
 There may be a number of outstanding issues as this hasn't been updated in some time.
 Please send in any found issues.

 *__NOTE:__ Uses heavily modified version of magnific0's Fitbit classes'.
 The magnific0 project is at [this link](https://github.com/magnific0/FitBit.py)*